amitgandhinz/CloudNotifications/README.md

     PUT /v1/{topic}/permissions/{project_id} # allows a keystone projectid to publish to this topic DELETE /v1/{topic}/permissions/{project_id} # removes a granted projectid the ability to publish to this topic

-Protocols
+Reserved Protocols

     Email (Subscriber who Sends an Email)
     SMS (Subscriber who Sends a text message)
-    Marconi (Subscriber who Sends message on to a Marconi Queue) HTTPS (Subscriber who Calls an HTTPS endpoint with a JSON encoded message) Application (Subscriber who handles the Message their own way)
+    Marconi (Subscriber who Sends message on to a Marconi Queue) HTTPS (Subscriber who Calls an HTTPS endpoint with a JSON encoded message) Twitter (Subscriber that sends out a tweet) Facebook (Posts to a Facebook wall)

+    Application_{UniqueIdentifier} (Subscriber who handles the Messages their own way - must implement themselves)

-    * Subscriber Protocols are used to target different customized messages for different protocols, and is optional. *
+    *Subscriber Protocols are used to target different customized messages for different protocols, and is optional.*
+    *Workers supporting the above protocols will be provided* *TODO - How do custom application workers get the messages they want to process themselves?*

 *We do not currently plan to support attribute based subscriptions.*